NSDC-JHSC/DataScience-Project/README.md

 ## License

-This repository is created and maintained by the **NSDC-JHSC Data Science Team**.
+This repository is created and maintained by the **NSDC-JH Data Science Team**.
 The content and code are intended for educational and research purposes within the NSDC community.

 ---